 What is Pediatric Sports Medicine?

 If your child sustains an injury during exercise, sports, or another type of physical activity, they might need to see a pediatric sports medicine doctor for treatment.
 While some sports medicine doctors work with professional athletes, some treat children and teens who have injuries due to physical activities.
+From maintaining sports performance to injury prevention, we handle it all.

 How is Sports Medicine at Gillette Different?